raj123raj/RestAPIInvocation/README.md

 ### Views and components

 **detailsByZipCode** : This View Displays Latitude, Longitude, State, Country, Zipcode details of a given Zipcode.
 It gets the details from https://api.zippopotam.us/in/600028 where the last value mentions about a zip code of a location.
+Similarly we can input some other zip codes and get the details as well.

+**getExchangeRates** : This View Displays Base currency, As on date value, Exchange rate of few other currencies. https://api.exchangerate-api.com/v4/latest/INR is the REST API call used where the last argument is the <CurrencyName>.
+It can be USD, GBP etc., Basically it is an example to use this API, get results and parse and show the exchange rates of other currencies.

 ### Http Library [![Generic badge](https://img.shields.io/badge/http-axios-blue.svg)](https://www.npmjs.com/package/axios)